cindyd97/Credit_Risk_Classification_Supervised-Machine-Learning/README.md

 ## Summary

-It appears that the logisitic regression model as well as the SVM model are both models to recommended to use for deployment.
+It appears that the logistic regression model as well as the SVM model are both models that are recommended to use for deployment.

-* Based on the scores described above, it can be observed that the logisitic regression model as well as the SVM model have relatively higher precision, recall, and F1 scores among the other models.
-The accuracy score is 99% for each model which indicates that the models are acceptable overrall.
+* Based on the scores described above, it can be observed that the logistic regression model as well as the SVM model have relatively higher precision, recall, and F1 scores among the other models.
+The accuracy score is 99% for each model which indicates that the models are acceptable overall.
 * The scores for both healthy and high-risk loans show acceptable scores.
-In this case it is more important for the model to correctly identify high-risk loans so that the bank and creditors can carefully avoid bad loans that they will not expect a return on.
+In this case, it is more important for the model to correctly identify high-risk loans so that the bank and creditors can carefully avoid bad loans that they will not expect a return on.